Estuary

 The better approach is to use Stripe integrations that keep your data flowing continuously into the systems where you need it most.
 By setting up a real-time pipeline, you can sync Stripe data to warehouses, spreadsheets, BI tools, or even data lakes — unlocking instant reporting and deeper insights without manual effort.

-In this guide, we’ll walk through how to connect Stripe to any destination using Estuary Flow.
+In this guide, we’ll walk through how to connect Stripe to any destination using Estuary.
 You’ll learn why these integrations matter, how they work, the most popular destinations, and where to start.
 Along the way, we’ll link to detailed step-by-step tutorials so you can implement the setup that fits your business today.

 Key Takeaways